afcic-old/javascript-todo-list/README.md

-# Javascript-todo-list
+# JAVASCRIPT TO DO LIST
 This is a little to-do list project I did following Dev Ed's tutorial.

-# WHAT I'VE LEARNT